-A Chinese internet consortium, comprising of Kunlun Tech, Qihoo 360 and other firms have offered a jaw-dropping $1.2 billion buyout to Opera, the company largely known for its browser.
+A Chinese Internet consortium, comprising of Kunlun Tech, Qihoo 360 and other firms have offered a jaw-dropping $1.2 billion buyout to Opera, the company largely known for its browser.
 The agreement obliges Chinese companies to get 100% stakes of the Norway-based company, Opera.
 On Tuesday, the board members, unanimously, agreed for the acquisition.
-This savior comes at the moment when Opera was planning to take off its browser division in a separate entity.
+This saviour comes at the moment when Opera was planning to take off its browser division in a separate entity.
 The resultant of this acquisition, Opera will continue to live.

 “After careful consideration of the various opportunities for the Company and the proposals received, the Board has concluded that an acquisition of Opera by the Consortium is the most attractive proposition for the shareholders, the Company and its employees.”

-According the Norwegian giant Kunlun and Qihoo are leading Internet Chinese firms and the transaction will allow Opera to get a foothold in the vast Chinese market along with the user base of Kunlun and Qihoo.
+According to the Norwegian giant Kunlun and Qihoo are leading Internet Chinese firms and the transaction will allow Opera to get a foothold in the vast Chinese market along with the user base of Kunlun and Qihoo.
 This camaraderie, apart from financing, will unleash the full potential of this browser.

-Opera’s Browser Market Share
+Opera Browser Market Share

 Opera browser’s desktop market share stands at tiny 1.58% in January 2016, among its worldwide competitors, with an increase of negligible 0.62% from January 2015.
-The fiercest competitor comes in the form of Google Chrome, who is providing Opera a stiff competition at Desktop and Mobile platforms.
+The fiercest competitor comes in the form of Google Chrome, who is providing Opera with a stiff competition at Desktop and Mobile platforms.

 Google Chrome saw a huge surge of 11.51% between January 2015 to January 2016 in browser’s desktop market share.
-The noticeable point is that even by discontinuing updates for Windows XP, Windows Vista and Mac OS X 10.8,10.7 and 10.6, Chrome is able to substantiate its market share in desktop segment.
-Microsoft’s push to its users for updating their Internet Explorer browser to Internet Explorer 11 by 12th January 2016, has made many users to switch to Google Chrome.
+The noticeable point is that even by discontinuing updates for Windows XP, Windows Vista and Mac OS X 10.8,10.7 and 10.6, Chrome is able to substantiate its market share in the desktop segment.
+Microsoft’s push to its users for updating their Internet Explorer browser to Internet Explorer 11 by 12th January 2016, has made many users switch to Google Chrome.

-The new entrant, Microsoft Edge, also looks promising and is the default browser for windows 10.
-This newbie has a longer path to tread and to create a niche for itself, because of the lessened adoption of windows Phones and the presence of gladiators like Chrome and Opera.
+The new entrant, Microsoft Edge, also looks promising and is the default browser for Windows 10.
+This newbie has a longer path to tread and to create a niche for itself, because of the lessened adoption of Windows Phones and the presence of gladiators like Chrome and Opera.